SynBioDex/pySBOL/README.md

-pySBOL 2.0.1
+pySBOL 2.1.0
 ======================================

-**pySBOL** is a SWIG-Python wrapper around [libSBOL](https://github.com/SynBioDex/libSBOL), a module for reading, writing, and constructing genetic designs according to the standardized specifications of the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/).
+**pySBOL2** is a SWIG-Python wrapper around [libSBOL](https://github.com/SynBioDex/libSBOL), a module for reading, writing, and constructing genetic designs according to the standardized specifications of the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/).

 EXAMPLE CODE
 ============